forestgrape/coronavirus/index.md

 - 20.12.
 Correctly linked [Omicron chapter](2_biological/omicron.md) and moved the announcement to section [Recent Topics](#recent-topics-added).

   > Omicron is a new Chapter and not just an Update, both biological and organizational.

+- 27.11. (pinned): *Restrictions should be nearly no for children, very relaxed teenagers and relaxed for the twenties.* //as of January 2022, this counts for most.

 ---